Memset/snapshot-manager/README.md

 See the [Memset snapshot
 documentation](http://www.memset.com/docs/managing-your-server/server-snapshots/)
 for how to create a snapshot of your Miniserver.
-This tool will enable you to downlod the snapshots, delete old ones and upload new ones you can create new virtual machines from.
+This tool will enable you to download the snapshots, delete old ones and upload new ones you can create new virtual machines from.

 Features